From Excellent Advise for Living – Kevin Kelly

 - AND A note that says:

 “Hello!
 My name is [child’s name].
-I’m sitting [in Seat 4A if not on SWA] with my parents, [your names].
+I’m sitting [in Seat XX] with my parents, [your names].
 But this is my first flight ever.
 It’s all VERY new to me, and I don’t know how I’ll react.
 I’ll do my best, but I may be scared and anxious.
 My parents are going to do their best.
 This baggie isn’t much, but it’s a small gift to help with the flight.
 And — please stop by the say hi!”

 The older they get, the easier travel will become.
 Someday they can take you on a trip.
 It’s only fair :).